acr-lfr/generate-it-typescript-server/README.md

   - With the business logic completely extracted into the domain layer, you can easily access this layer without mocking any of http content.

 #### Testing
 With the http layer is now managed, that frees up some time for writing tests.
-Additionally, you can auto-generate some basic tests for your domains specifying a test output directory in the nodegenrc file:
+Additionally, you can auto-generate some basic tests for your domains by specifying a test output directory in the nodegenrc file:
 ```json
 {
   "nodegenDir": "src/http",